ynos999/dezoo-l/README.md

 If you need a custom theme, theme customization, or complete website development services from scratch, you can [Hire Us](https://zeon.studio/estimate-project).

+---

-## Docker run
+## Docker build

 docker build -t my-hugo-node-go-app . docker run -p 1313:1313 my-hugo-node-go-app

+---
+## Docker using the x86 binary

 Force Docker to use an x86_64 base image.
-If you want to keep using the x86 binary:

-docker buildx build --platform linux/amd64 -t my-hugo-node-go-app . docker run --platform linux/amd64 -p 1313:1313 my-hugo-node-go-app
+If you want to keep using the x86 binary: docker buildx build --platform linux/amd64 -t my-hugo-node-go-app . docker run --platform linux/amd64 -p 1313:1313 my-hugo-node-go-app

 ---
+## Docker compose

 docker compose up --build

 ---